 In the diagram editor, right-click anywhere and from the context menu, select.
 Then select a code element you want to create.

 Depending on your selection, IntelliJ IDEA opens the appropriate dialog where you specify the necessary information for creating the new element.

 IntelliJ IDEA adds the item to your diagram as well as to your project tree.

 View implementations and parent classes

 You can view implementations and parent classes in your diagram.
 If IntelliJ IDEA finds more than one parent class or implementation, it displays a list of appropriate items.
 Select the one you need to see the connections between the parent and its children.

 In the diagram editor, select an item for which you want to see implementations or parent classes.

 Right-click the items and from the context menu, select the Show Implementations (Ctrl+Alt+B) or Show Parents (Ctrl+Alt+P) respectively.

 You can configure the diagram settings, so that you have certain options available to you by default when you create your diagram.

-- From the options on the right, select options that you want to see by default and click OK to save your changes.
+In the right-hand pane, select the options that you want to see by default and click OK to apply your changes.